 Flathead catfish, being a true predator, prefers live fish over dead but during the post-spawn period, much like the early spring when it's gulping up winter killed shad, the flathead will resort to eating dead fish until they have their energy levels up and their digestive tracks can handle the larger prey they so desire.
 This is when a smaller bait can get mean bigger bites.
 You can catch the males with any size bait during this time period because they are guarding the nest and/or eggs inside.
 The females on the other hand are so exhausted from the spawn that they really aren't in any shape to chase prey so they take what they can get and smaller baitfish, especially those that are dying, make for a great recovery meal for them.

-When I fish for flatheads I always have a large baitfish on my hook but during that time when the water temperature is between 68 and 75 degrees I always offer the flathead an easy meal with a 1 to 2 inch shad or bluegill (where legal) and I always present it under a large bobber.
-I like this set-up to offer the easiest meal possible so I set the depth on my slip bobber to about a foot from the bottom.
-This presentation will hopefully entice the spawned out flathead to take the small bait as she lazily cruises the shallows for an easy meal.
+When I fish for flatheads I always have a large baitfish on my hook but during that time when the water temperature is between 68 and 75 degrees I always offer the flathead catfish the bait that is an easy meal with a 1 to 2 inch shad or bluegill (where legal) and I always present it under a large bobber that allows the bait to drift.
+I like this set-up because it allows the bait to be delivered to the catfish at eye level the easiest meal possible so I set the depth on my slip-bobber so that the hook and the bait is about a foot off the bottom.
+This presentation will hopefully entice the spawned out flathead to take the bait as she will swim lazily in the shallow water looking for an easy meal she can easily eat.

-It's important to understand your body of water and what the flatheads are doing where you fish.
+It's important to understand your body of water and what the flatheads are doing according to the calander where you fish.
 This will come with experience and if your like me you will never fully understand it all because as soon as you think you figured something out something will change your mind.
-The great thing about figuring out the flatheads on your home waters is you can apply that knowledge to other lakes as well.
+The great thing about figuring out the flatheads on your home waters noted the calander along with journals is you can apply that knowledge to other lakes as well.
 Old time flathead cat fisherman tell me they can tell by the smell if flatheads are spawning in a particular cove or not I am far from this level of knowledge but I still try new things and try to understand why something is working and why something else isn't.
-So during this time of year, when the flatheads are spawning, try using that half alive 2 inch shad in your bait bucket and see what happens.
+So during this time of year, when the flatheads are spawning, try using that half alive 2 inch shad in your bait bucket and see if the action picks up.